Koolau Vista

 No analysis available

-I looked for numeric owner-occupancy rates and descriptive clues such as majority owner occupied or highly owner occupied.
-The remarks do not provide any owner-occupancy information.
-Since this is a numeric field and there is no explicit evidence, the value remains unknown.
+I looked for numeric owner-occupancy rates like "80% owner occupied" as well as qualitative wording such as "majority owner occupied" or "highly owner occupied."
+The remarks do not provide any owner-occupancy information, so the percentage is unknown.

 Calculated from the lowest association fee observed across all non-penthouse unit listings for this building.